✓ Updated February 2026

 Getting Around Koh Samui, Thailand

-These red pickup trucks with benches in the back are the most common and affordable way to get around Koh Samui.
-They operate on fixed routes, essentially acting as shared taxis, and are great for getting between major beach towns and attractions.
+These are the most common and budget-friendly way to get around Koh Samui.
+They operate like shared taxis on fixed routes, picking up and dropping off passengers along the main roads.
+They're perfect for short to medium distances between popular beach towns and villages.

 Scooter/Motorbike Rental

-Renting a scooter offers the ultimate freedom to explore Koh Samui at your own pace, accessing hidden beaches and remote villages.
-It's incredibly popular with tourists for its convenience and cost-effectiveness.
+Renting a scooter offers the ultimate freedom and flexibility to explore Koh Samui at your own pace, venturing into hidden coves and local markets.
+It's ideal for independent travelers who want to discover less accessible parts of the island.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.